C. E. M. Joad: Death

 After the bed-confining thrombosis following his dismissal from the BBC in 1948, Joad developed terminal cancer.
 He died on 9 April 1953 at his home, 4 East Heath Road, Hampstead, aged 61, and was buried at Saint John's-at-Hampstead Church in London.

 Legacy

 Joad was one of the best known British intellectuals of his time, as well known as George Bernard Shaw and Bertrand Russell in his lifetime.
 He popularised philosophy, both in his books and by the spoken word.
+In spite of this, he was loathed by most academic philosophers, including Russell.
+Cambridge philosopher Ludwig Wittgenstein once said, in a meeting where Joad had delivered a paper criticising the form of analytical philosophy popular at Cambridge, that "naturally a slum landlord would object to slum clearance".

 Quotes from Joad appear in Virginia Woolf's monograph Three Guineas.